Prenuptial Agreements

 In 2020, the Australian Family Law Act was amended to enable parties to enter into binding financial agreements before, during, or after the marriage.
 If the contract complies with all the requirements, it supersedes the court’s jurisdiction.

-In Singapore, the court has absolute power under section 112 of the Woman’s Charter to divide assets in a just and equitable manner.
+Under section 112 of the Woman’s Charter in Singapore, the court has absolute power to divide assets justly and equitably.
 This means prenuptial agreements will not bind the court, and the court has the discretion to decide whether it wants to enforce a prenuptial agreement.

 The Singapore Court of Appeal has held that prenups aren’t inherently wrong or against public policy.
 In TQ v TR [2009] SGCA, the court enforced a prenuptial agreement made 16 years before.

-Sec 47 of the LRA allows for the importation of English law principles in matrimonial proceedings if it is not contrary to the LRA.
+Sec 47 of the LRA allows for importing English law principles in matrimonial proceedings if it is not contrary to the LRA.

-Ultimately, it will be up to the court whether the agreement is enforceable or not.
-The court can decide what is reasonable, just, and fair.
+This doesn’t mean prenuptial agreements are completely unenforceable in Malaysia.
+Ultimately, it will be up to the court whether the agreement is enforceable.
+The court can decide what is reasonable and fair.

 The court can examine factors such as the parties’ bargaining powers and conduct when entering into the agreement.

 It is further argued that section 56 of the LRA allows Malaysian courts to consider a prenuptial agreement.
-The court can vary the terms and conditions to comply with the LRA and be in line with what the court thinks is fair and just.
+The court can vary the terms and conditions to comply with the LRA and align with what the court thinks is fair and just.

 Section 56 of the LRA